MrJUNHUIZHANG/MrJUNHUIZHANG.github.io/_pages/awards.md

 ---

 - Purdue Postdoctoral Travel Grant, 2023
+- Outstanding Doctoral Dissertation Award by Shanghai Society of Nonlinear Sciences, 2023
 - Outstanding Doctoral Dissertation Award by Tongji University, 2021
 - Academic Pioneer Award-The Highest Honor for the Most Outstanding Graduate Students at Tongji University (only ten are selected at Tongji annually), 2020
 - Scholarship Award for Excellent Doctoral Students by Tongji University, 2020